utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Open the collection you want to add to the Private API Network.
 1. In the collection overview, select **Add to API Network**.

-    > If you're a Folder Manager, select **Request to Add to API Network**.
+    > If you're a Folder Manager, select **Request to Add**.
 Then select a folder you have permission to manage.

     <img alt="Add collection to the Private Network" src="https://assets.postman.com/postman-docs/v10/add-collection-to-private-api-network-v10.jpg"/>